inputfalken/DynamoDB.SourceGenerator/README.md

 ## Project structure

-The `DynamoDBGenerator.SourceGenerator` assembly is responsible for doing the heavy lifting by generating the building blocks for the `DynamoDBGenerator` assembly to extend with convenient functionality.
+The `DynamoDBGenerator` assembly contains functionality that the `DynamoDBGenerator.SourceGenerator` rely on such as the [attribute](src/DynamoDBGenerator/Attributes/DynamoDBMarshallerAttribute.cs) that will trigger the source generation.
+In other words both assemblies needs to be installed in order for the source generator to work as expected.